Quantum homogenization in non-Markovian collisional model: Homogenization in non-markovian collisional model with Partial SWAP

 Now, the system and the ancilla $B_2$ will interact with each other and the states of the system and $B_2$ after this collision are given by,

 where,

 One can carry on the similar calculations and get the following recursive relations,

-For the first three relations, Eq. (\ref{r-n1}), Eq. (\ref{r-n2}), and Eq. (\ref{r-n3}), $n\geq 2$, while, $\Vec{k}^{(1)}$ and $\Vec{l}_1^{(1)}$ are given by the Eq. (\ref{8}) and Eq. (\ref{9}) respectively.
+For the first three relations, Eq. (\ref{r-n1}), Eq. (\ref{r-n2}), and Eq. (\ref{r-n3}), $n\geq 2$, while, $\Vec{k}^{(1)}$ and $\Vec{l}_1^{~(1)}$ are given by the Eq. (\ref{8}) and Eq. (\ref{9}) respectively.
 Now, to show that homogenization occurs we have to show that in the limit $n\rightarrow \infty$, the above four recurrence relations converge to $\vec{l}$.
 The proof is not straightforward like the Markovian scenario.
-We can not prove homogenization from the above set of recurrence relations following the ratio test without any assumption.
-For example, let us assume that, $\Vec{l}_{n}^{(0)}\xrightarrow{n\to\infty}\Vec{l}$.
+We are not in position to prove homogenization from the above set of recurrence relations following the ratio test without any assumption.
+For example, let us assume that, $\Vec{l}_{n}^{~(0)}\xrightarrow{n\to\infty}\Vec{l}$.
 With this assumption we can show that other three vectors also converge to $\vec{l}$ in the limit $n\rightarrow \infty$.
 This is shown by the ratio test -- as done for the Markovian scenario.
-From Eq. (\ref{r-n1}) one can show that (for large $n$),
+In fact, from Eq. (\ref{r-n1}) one can show that (for large $n$),